 The heat has arrived in Malaga.
-Over the next days and months temperatures will still rising; so this year we will advance our tips for enjoying the sun and beach without suffering afterwards unpleasant side effects on health.
+Over the next days and months temperatures will still rise; so this year we will advance our tips for enjoying the sun and beach without suffering afterwards unpleasant side effects on health.

 Most foreigners, who come on these dates to the Costa del Sol, are crazy for enjoying the summer weather at the beach and also acquire a nice tan, which causes most of them to stay for hours under a blazing sun with an unaccustomed skin.

-When to avoid sunlight exposure?
+When to avoid sun exposure?

 With this heat, you may now understand that the Siesta has its raison d’etre: Although you do not fancy sleeping, in the hot hours of the day you should slow down a bit and stay in a cool place in the shade.
 Those who come here for vacation, we suggest the old trick of closing all the windows of the house at mid-morning, so the rooms stay cool.

 A Heat stroke is next to the burns the most unpleasant aspect of excessive exposure to sunlight.
 Here again we repeat: Limit sun exposure time, adequately protected yourself and above all drink lots of water, do not wait to be thirsty.
 This applies especially to the elderly, children and sick and overweight people.

 By the end of the day, remember to use a skin moisturizer.

 What sunscreen to use and what SPF for tanning?

 With regard to sun creams and taking into account the solar radiation that predominates here, it is advisable to choose one with a high SPF.

 The sun cream should be applied at least half an hour before exposure to the sun.
 Do not skimp on the amount applied and repeat the application every 2 hours, especially after bathing.